Piotr1215/cloudrumble/README.md

 ### Change docker daemon host configuration

-Configuration file is located at `/etc/docker/deamon.json` and is by default in `json` format.
+Configuration file is located at `/etc/docker/daemon.json` and is by default in `json` format.
 This file is not present by default.

+### Building Images

+Docker images can be build directly from a git repository.
+So for example

 ### Ports mapping